-The primary role is enforcing the Laws of the Game with full authority and leadership throughout the course of a match.
+A referee's primary role is enforcing the laws of soccer with full authority and leadership throughout the course of a match.

-A football referee rules the competition and keeps a check of the time - 90 minutes of normal time.
+Therefore, a football referee rules the competition and keeps a check of the time (ninety minutes of normal time plus stoppages).

 Depending on the level of the competition, up to four (4) officials will take charge of a game.
 The referee is the person on the pitch carrying a whistle and is most often dressed in black clothing.

 Other key roles of a referee include positioning themselves close to the action.
-The regulations of football do not allow any foul play and the ref must officiate all 17 laws in the game.
+The regulations of football do not allow any foul play - so the ref must officiate all 17 laws in the game.
 They will award free-kicks for certain types of rules' infringements.

-There should be two assistant referees helping to rule decisions and officiate the game.
-Each assistant referee will run their touchline to help with decision making.
+Two assistant referees help to rule on certain decisions and officiate the game.
+Thus, each assistant referee will run their own touchline to help the referee with decision making.

 The role of linesman in football is an important one.
 They often get a clearer view from the side on incidents like the offside rule and throw-ins.